mmccarn/sophos/README.md

 #### Schedule automatic updates
 [untested]
-certbot's "--post-hook" allows you to specify a script to run if your certificate was updated.
+certbot's "--deploy-hook" allows you to specify a script to run if your certificate was successfully updated.

-To update the Sophos XG any time the LetsEncrypt certificate is renewed, add "--post-hook" to your existing cron job
+To update the Sophos XG any time the LetsEncrypt certificate is renewed, add "--deploy-hook" to your existing cron job

 ```
 # m h  dom mon dow   command
- 30 2   *   *   *    /usr/bin/certbot renew --post-hook /root/.le/le2xg.sh >> /var/log/le-renew.log
+ 30 2   *   *   *    /usr/bin/certbot renew --deploy-hook /root/.le/le2xg.sh >> /var/log/le-renew.log
 ```

 ## Todo
 1. [in progress] document procedures for scheduling
+1. add 'test' function to test API connection to sophos
+1. document use of /etc/letsencrypt/renewal-hooks/deploy
 1. move settings to a separate file
     * prompt for settings on first run
     * run 'add' if settings file does not exist